fivexl/website/content/blog/container-hardening-guide/index.md

     COPY --from=loader /loader/lprobe /usr/bin/lprobe
     ```

-3.  **Fix or pin all build dependencies** to avoid fetching the latest version by mistake.
+4.  **Fix or pin all build dependencies** to avoid fetching the latest version by mistake.

     Additionally, it is advisable to use a specific version of the image instead of the 'latest' tag.
-By doing so, you can minimize the risk of inadvertently downloading a new version that may contain unacknowledged CVEs or bugs.
+By doing so, you can minimize the risk of inadvertently downloading a new version that may contain unacknowledged CVEs, bugs, or breaking changes.

     ```dockerfile
     # https://github.com/fivexl/secure-container-image/blob/main/examples/go_app_example/Dockerfile.goapp#L13